tarantophilip/tarantophilip.github.io/_pages/about.md

 Hey there 👋 I'm Philip Taranto, a Lecturer (Assistant Professor) at [The University of Manchester](https://www.manchester.ac.uk/), leading the Quantum Information & Spatiotemporal Phenomena (QuISP) research group.
 I also serve as an editor for [Quantum](https://quantum-journal.org/) journal.

 "Complexity" is a notion that permeates our lives through phenomena like weather patterns, social dynamics, and biochemical reactions.
-Understanding these systems presents a unique challenge: on the one hand, their complexity makes them inherently difficult to model; on the other, the ability to simulate them would clearly be a powerful resource---imagine being at a casino and being able to perfectly predict a coin toss!
+Understanding these systems presents a unique challenge: on the one hand, their complexity makes them inherently difficult to model; on the other, the ability to simulate them would clearly be a powerful resource --- imagine being at a casino and being able to perfectly predict a coin toss!
 While these examples stem from classical physics, many underlying principles extend to the quantum realm, albeit ultimately manifesting differently.
-My research investigates what defines quantum complexity and how it can be harnessed---ranging from the foundations of information processing all the way to practical next-generation paradigms of computation and communication---with a particular focus on spatial-temporal correlations and quantum thermodynamics.
+My research investigates what defines quantum complexity and how it can be harnessed, tackling problems that range from the very foundations of information processing all the way to practical next-generation paradigms of computation and communication.

 I was previously a JSPS Postdoctoral Fellow at the University of Tokyo, Japan (2022-2025) and before that, I obtained a PhD in physics at the University of Vienna, Austria (2022).